-The game’s goal is to be the last player standing, achieved by matching cards or forming a numbered sequence.
+Nevertheless, it’s more straightforward than those two games, which attracts less experienced players.
+The goal is to be the last standing, achieved by matching cards and forming melds.

 What Is Tonk?

 Tonk is a fast-paced card game that can be easily learned by anyone, including kids and total beginners.
 Players are forming melds and aiming for the lowest score to avoid elimination.

 Length of Play: 10 – 15 minutes per round

 Category: Rummy-type card game

 Main Objective: Be the last player who avoids scoring 100 points across multiple rounds.